 The skincare laser procedures are an effective therapy for reducing scars.
 For some treatments, a numbing cream may be required before the procedure to reduce pain.

-Here are other ways to reduce scar visibility:
+Other ways to reduce scar visibility:

 - Massaging – applying slight pressure and massaging the healed wound can help break up scar tissue.

-Trend #9 – Patient Education – Being a well-informed patient
+9 – Patient Education – Being a well-informed patient

-- Physical or medical conditions
+- List of physical and medical conditions

 - Concerns about the surgery